ansys/api-eigen-example/README.md

 ## Getting Started with the C++ packages
 To use the API Eigen Example C++ projects, the installation process is a bit more cumbersome.
-First of all, you would need to install the following packaged libraries: cmake.
+First install the packaged library ``cmake``:

 ```bash
     sudo apt install cmake
 ```

-Now depending on the C++ project, the dependencies may vary.
-Go into your sections of interest from the ones below!
+Depending on the C++ project, dependencies vary.
+Go to your sections of interest from those that follow.

-### Installing the C++ REST Server
+### Installing the C++ REST server

-Installing the C++ REST server manually is a very simple process.
-Just run the following command lines from the root of the repository.
+Installing the C++ REST server manually is a simple process.
+Run the following commands from the root of the repository.

 ```bash